MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 ### addRequestReceivedListener
 `public long addRequestReceivedListener(@NonNull EventListener<AppServiceConnection, AppServiceRequestReceivedEventArgs> listener)`

-Assigns an event listener to this AppServiceConnection, to handle the event in which a service request is received from a remote app.
+Assigns an event listener to this **AppServiceConnection**, to handle the event in which a service request is received from a remote app.

 #### Parameters
 * `listener` The event listener.
 This must be implemented by the developer.